 In addition to the minimum investment requirements, the table below describes the suggested series suitability (your financial advisor can best assist you with determining the right series for you) and any further series eligibility requirements you must meet to qualify to purchase the series.
+Mackenzie does not monitor the appropriateness of any particular series of the Fund for you.

-SERIES SUGGESTED SUITABILITY ADDITIONAL ELIGIBILITY REQUIREMENTS Series A Retail investors.
-None.
-Series F Only permitted with confirmation from your dealer that you are enrolled in a dealer-sponsored fee-for-service or wrap program, you are subject to an asset-based fee rather than commissions on each transaction and your dealer has entered into an agreement with us relating to the distribution of these units.
-Also available to our employees and employees of our subsidiaries, our directors, and, at our discretion, to former employees of our subsidiaries.
-Series FB Retail investors.
-Only permitted if you negotiate an advisor service fee with your dealer, which is specified within a Series FB agreement with us, and if your dealer has entered into an agreement with us relating to the distribution of these units.
-Series O For certain investors determined at our discretion.
-Series O investors typically have large investments in the Funds and may include high net worth investors, institutional investors, dealers, other investment funds, and other investors.
+SERIES SUGGESTED SUITABILITY ADDITIONAL ELIGIBILITY REQUIREMENTS Series A Retail investors None Series F Retail investors Only permitted with confirmation from your dealer that you are enrolled in a dealer-sponsored fee-for-service or wrap program, you are subject to an asset-based fee rather than commissions on each transaction and your dealer has entered into an agreement with us relating to the distribution of these units.
+Also available to our employees and employees of our subsidiaries, our directors, and, at our discretion, to former employees of our subsidiaries Series O For certain institutional investors or high net worth investors who invest a minimum of \$5M in the Fund.
 Individual clients may hold Series O through an account with a dealer pursuant to a separate agreement with such dealer.
 Only permitted if you have entered into a Series O account agreement with us, which specifies the fees applicable to your account.
 Also available to certain of our employees and employees of our subsidiaries and, at our discretion, to former employees and to relatives of current and former employees.
-Series PW For certain high net worth investors through our Mackenzie Private Wealth program ("Private Wealth Program").
-These investors typically have large investments in the Funds and may include high net worth investors, institutional investors, other investment funds, and other investors.
-None.
-Series PWFB For certain high net worth investors through our Private Wealth Program.
-These investors typically have large investments in the Funds, and may include high net worth investors, institutional investors, other investment funds, and other investors.
-Only permitted if you negotiate an advisor service fee with your dealer, which is specified within a Series PWFB agreement with us, and if your dealer has entered into an agreement with us relating to the distribution of these units.